saha18uiuc/sailor/create_image_alps.md

 7. Make it readable
 `setfacl -b test.sqsh && chmod 755 test.sqsh`

-8. Create a .toml file or just reuse the one in [clariden_scripts/sailor.toml](clariden_scripts/sailor.toml)
+8. Replace the 'user' with your username in [clariden_scripts/sailor.toml](clariden_scripts/sailor.toml)

 9. To get a container with the image running and get a shell